KVUE

-KVUE (channel 24) is a television station in Austin, Texas, United States, affiliated with ABC and owned by Tegna Inc. The station's studios are located on Steck Avenue just east of Loop 1 in northwest Austin, and its transmitter is located on the West Austin antenna farm northwest of downtown.
+KVUE (channel 24) is a television station in Austin, Texas, United States, affiliated with ABC.
+It is owned by the Tegna subsidiary of Nexstar Media Group; Nexstar also owns NBC affiliate KXAN-TV (channel 36) and KBVO (channel 14), an independent station with MyNetworkTV, and operates CW station KNVA (channel 54).
+KVUE's studios are located on Steck Avenue just east of Loop 1 in northwest Austin, and its transmitter is located on the West Austin antenna farm northwest of downtown.

-KVUE was the third television station established in Austin, going on the air in 1971 as an affiliate of ABC.
+KVUE was the third television station established in Austin, going on the air in 1971 as an ABC affiliate.
 Originally owned by a consortium of Texas investors including former governor Allan Shivers, it was purchased by the Evening News Association in 1978.
 Under Evening News and Gannett, which first owned the station from 1986 to 1999, channel 24 became a force in the Austin news ratings, and in the 1990s its approach to crime coverage attracted national media attention.
 Gannett traded KVUE to the Belo Corporation in 1999 in exchange for KXTV in Sacramento, California, and $55 million; the deal gave the Dallas-based Belo a station in Austin and coverage of two-thirds of TV households in Texas.
 Gannett and Belo merged in 2013.